19hours/sg-statutes/Accountants Act - AA2004.md

 #### Service of documents on public accountant

 64A\.
 Any document required to be served under this Act on a public accountant shall be sufficiently served if addressed to the public accountant and left at or sent by post to his residential address or, if the public accountant has provided an alternate address under section 12C, his alternate address.

-[Act 35 of 2014 wef 03/01/2016]
+[Act 35 of 2014 wef 03/01/2016]### PART VIII

-### PART VIII

 SAVINGS AND TRANSITIONAL PROVISIONS

 #### Savings and transitionals for repealed Accountants Act

-65\.

-—(1)  All acts done before 1st April 2004 by the Public Accountants Board established under Part II of the repealed Accountants Act (Cap\.
-2, 2001 Ed\.)
+65\.—(1)  All acts done before 1st April 2004 by the Public Accountants Board established under Part II of the repealed Accountants Act (Cap\.
+2, 2001 Ed\.)*

-*

- shall continue to remain valid and applicable as though done by the Authority or the Oversight Committee, until such time as invalidated, revoked, cancelled or otherwise determined by the Authority or the Oversight Committee\.
+ shall continue to remain valid and applicable as though done by the Authority or the Oversight Committee, until such time as invalidated, revoked, cancelled or otherwise determined by the Authority or the Oversight Committee\.*

-*

 The Accountants Act (Cap.
 2, 2001 Ed.) was repealed by the Accountants Act 2004 (Act 4 of 2004) with effect from 1st April 2004.